gbmhunter/AltiumScriptCentral/README.rst

 Usage
 =====

-Add the scripts to your current project, and then run the scripts from Altium by holding Alt and pressing X, S.
+1. Add the AltiumScriptCentral project (:code:`AltiumScriptCentral.PrjScr`) to your current Altium workspace.
+2. Open the "DXP->Run Script" window by holding Alt, and then pressing X, S.
+3. Run AltiumScriptCentral by selecting "AltiumScriptCentral.PrjScr->Main.vbs->RunAltiumScriptCentral" from the "Select script to run" window.

 Changelog
 =========